Golden Sands

-Golden Sands (Bulgarian: Златни пясъци, Zlatni pyasatsi /bg/) is a major seaside resort town on the northern Bulgarian Black Sea Coast, adjacent to a national park of the same name in the municipality of Varna.
+Golden Sands (Bulgarian: Златни пясъци, Zlatni pyasatsi /bg/) is a major seaside resort town on the northern Bulgarian Black Sea Coast, adjacent to a natural park of the same name in the municipality of Varna.

 Located 17 km north of downtown Varna, it is virtually connected to the city by a continuous swath of resorts and villa communities.
 It is a popular tourist destination, drawing many visitors from Romania, Ukraine, Poland, Germany, the United Kingdom, Russia, Scandinavia, France, Central and Eastern Europe, the Persian Gulf and other countries.

 Transportation

 Golden Sands is served by several regular bus lines of the Varna public transit system.
 Buses 9, 89 and 109 connect the resort to Varna Railway Station, bus 409 connects to Varna International Airport via the city centre and buses 209 and 309 connect to other areas of Varna.